olavea/olavea/src/content/blog/2024/02/22-pirates-pages-are-weirdly-unblocking.md

 ---
-title: Pirate's pages are weirdly unblocking
+title: Dev Pirate's pages are weirdly unblocking
 author: "@OlaHolstVea"
 date: 2024-02-22
 ---

 Pirate's pages are weirdly unblocking

 Recovering my childhood's piraty creativity was a ... dirty knife fight ⚔️.
 And THAT's why I'm giving you my fav trick.
 My ace in the hole.
 I know it's not politically correct anymore, but I'm giving you a gun you can take to your own creativity knife fight